-ODEs and Dynamical Systems (TATA71) Course programme, fall 2020 General information Ordinary Differential Equations and Dynamical Systems (TATA71) is an optional course for Mat2, Y4, M4, EMM4.
+2022-10-31 ODEs and Dynamical Systems (TATA71) Course programme, fall 2022 General information Ordinary Differential Equations and Dynamical Systems (TATA71) is an optional course for Mat2, Y4, M4, EMM4.
 It is given in the second half of the fall semester (period ht2).
 All information is publicly available on the course webpage courses.mai.liu.se/GU/TATA71/.
 Lisam is currently not used in this course.
-Literature D. K. Arrowsmith & C. M. Place, Dynamical Systems: Differential Equations, Maps, and Chaotic Behaviour Chapman and Hall/CRC (1992), ISBN 9780412390807.
+Literature D. K. Arrowsmith & C. M. Place, Dynamical Systems: Differential Equations, Maps, and Chaotic Behaviour, Chapman and Hall/CRC (1992), ISBN 9780412390807.
 Prerequisites Basic courses in single-variable and multi-variable calculus, plus linear algebra.
 (An honours course in real analysis may be helpful for understanding certain subtle details, but that's optional.)
-Teaching Because of the current COVID-19 restrictions in Östergötland, the course will be given online, not on campus.
-Normally there would be 11 lectures/seminars where we go through selected parts of the theory and discuss some examples; these classes are cancelled, and will be (partially) replaced by pre-recorded video material.
+Here "single-variable calculus" means that you are supposed to already have seen the basic techniques for solving simple ODEs (as taught, for example, in the course TATA42 here at LiU): separation of variables, integrating factors, the characteristic polynomial, the method of undetermined coefficients, and so on.
+However, we will spend some time brushing up on this at the beginning of the course.
+Teaching There will be 11 lectures where selected parts of the theory is explained and illustrated with examples.
 Recommended exercises for self-study are listed after each lecture here in the course programme; see the course outline below.
-There are also 4 lessons where students may ask questions and get help with the exercises; these will be replaced with online meetings in Microsoft Teams.
-If needed, additional lessons may be scheduled in the time slots where the lectures used to be.
-See the course webpage for up-to-date information.
+As always, it is a good idea to read (or at least skim) the relevant sections in the textbook before each lecture.
+As an additional resource, the course webpage contains pre-recorded video lectures from the fall semester 2020, when the course was given online.
+There will also be 4 lessons specifically devoted to discussing the exercises.
+In addition to this, there may be some time left over during the lecture sessions for asking questions, working on problems, etc. Course evaluations and changes Previous course evaluations can be found by searching Evaluate.
+No particular changes to the course have been prompted by the responses there, and there have only been some minor updates to the course programme and to the exercises.
 Examination The examination consists of two parts: